Anorgasmia in women

 A wide range of illnesses, physical changes and medications can interfere with orgasm:

-- Gynecologic issues.
-Orgasm may be affected by gynecologic surgeries, such as hysterectomy or cancer surgeries.
-In addition, lack of orgasm often goes hand in hand with other sexual concerns, such as uncomfortable or painful intercourse.
+- Gynecological issues.
+Gynecologic surgeries, such as hysterectomy or cancer surgeries, can affect orgasm.
+Also, lack of orgasm often goes with other sexual concerns, such as uncomfortable or painful intercourse.

 - Medications.
-Many prescription and over-the-counter medications can interfere with orgasm, including blood pressure medications, antihistamines and antidepressants — particularly selective serotonin reuptake inhibitors (SSRIs).
+Many prescription and over-the-counter medications can inhibit orgasm, including blood pressure medications, antipsychotic drugs, antihistamines and antidepressants — particularly selective serotonin reuptake inhibitors (SSRIs).

 Many psychological factors play a role in your ability to orgasm, including: